 For a complete list of the default data entities available, see Default Data Entity Types.

 Images, video, and audio are key components of a great app experience.
 With API BaaS, you can upload and retrieve binary objects from the same data store as the rest of your application data, eliminating the need to set up content delivery networks (CDNs) and easing implementation.
 We handle all the back-end details that keep your content quickly accessible.

 To learn more about files and asset storage, see Uploading files and assets.

 Flexible data querying

 One of API BaaS' most powerful features is the ability to perform SQL-style queries and full-text searches on data entities, as well as their properties.
 This lets you quickly retrieve specific data entities based on multiple criteria, then utilize that data to power social features, target push notifications, perform user analysis, and more.

-Learn more about querying app data, see Data query overview.
+Learn more about querying app data, see Querying your data.

 You can create relationships between data entities to help build features, improve user experience, and contextualize data.
 For example, you might associate a user with their devices to capture valuable geolocation data, create relationships between users to build social graphs, or implement popular features such as activity streams.

-To learn more about entity relationships, see Entity connections.
+To learn more about entity relationships, see Connecting entities.